AmirMotefaker/ChatGPT-Web-Application/README.md

 - For example, inputting “explain how the solar system was made” will give a more detailed result with more paragraphs than “how was the solar system made,” even though both inquiries will give fairly detailed results.

 - Several services have integrated ChatGPT into their apps, as well.
-[Snapchat recently announced My AI](https://www.theverge.com/2023/2/27/23614959/snapchat-my-ai-chatbot-chatgpt-openai-plus-subscription), which is an AI model build on ChatGPT that will be integrated directly into the Snapchat app, for example.
+[Snapchat recently announced My AI](https://www.theverge.com/2023/2/27/23614959/snapchat-my-ai-chatbot-chatgpt-openai-plus-subscription), which is an AI model built on ChatGPT that will be integrated directly into the Snapchat app, for example.

 # How to register an OpenAI account